-We now present a set of countermeasures to address all the five cross-transport issues (CTI) that we present in Section 3.4.
-Our countermeasures can be implemented in the device's Bluetooth Host (i.e., device's OS), by storing and checking extra metadata about its state and trusted remote devices.
+We now present our a set of countermeasures for the BLUR attacks.
+We recommend addressing the BLUR attack at the Bluetooth standard level, as the BLUR attacks are standard-compliant. to address all the five cross-transport issues (CTI) that we present in Section 3.4.
+Our countermeasures can be implemented in the device's Bluetooth Host (implemented in the deviceOS) by storing i.e., device's OS), by storing and checking extra metadata about a trusted Bluetooth device and by using available HCI commands and events its state and trusted remote devices.

-Align BT and BLE roles (CTI 1) The BLUR attacks take advantage of BT and BLE role asymmetries to act as a BT master while being a BLE slave.
-To fix this issue, a device should store the role that the remote device used while pairing and enforce it across re-pairings.
+Disable CTKD key overwritesAlign BT and BLE roles (CTI 1) CTKD allows to write and overwrite BT long term keys from BLE and BLE long term keys from BT.
+This enables an attacker to impersonate a device and take over her existing session on one transport by attacking the other The BLUR attacks take advantage of BT and BLE role asymmetries to act as a BT master while being a BLE slave.
+To fix this issue, a device should disallow key overwrites with CTKD when a paired device wants to re-pair.
+For example, re-pairing over BT should not overwrite a BLE long term key that was securely established in the past.
+When a device has lost a long term key for a transport (e.g., device reset), it should explicitly re-pair on that transportstore the role that the remote device used while pairing and enforce it across re-pairings.
 In case of a role mismatch, the device should abort pairing.